MingjunZhong/MingjunZhong.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Machine Learning"
 collection: teaching
-type: "Workshop"
+type: "Lectures"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "School of Computer Science"
 date: 2015-01-01
 location: "City, Country"
 ---

 This is a description of a teaching experience.
-You can use markdown like any other post.
+You can use markdown like any other post. test1 test2

 Heading 1
 ======